ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 New Table

 The new columns would be:
-- Name
+- Name%
-- AirLoop Name
+- AirLoop Name%
-- Control Type
+- Control Type%

 This suppports:
 - FanSystem.operation_during_unoccupied